Braves vs. Nationals Player Props Betting Odds

-Player prop betting options for Ronald Acuna Jr., Lane Thomas and others are available in the Atlanta Braves-Washington Nationals matchup at Truist Park on Friday, starting at 7:20 PM ET.
+Player prop bet options for Ronald Acuna Jr., Lane Thomas and others are available when the Atlanta Braves host the Washington Nationals at Truist Park on Saturday at 7:20 PM ET.

 Bet on this matchup or its props with BetMGM!